jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Protocols/Protocol for Algae Culturing.md

 - Optimum environment by species
 - Weekly/Daily tasks
 - How to use the autoclave
-- Materials for Inoculating
-- Inoculating
-- Connecting culture to airway system
+- Adding saltwater with F/2 Media to Algae Carboys
 - Using hemocytometer to count algae cells / when to feed the algae to the oysters
 - Best Concentration of Algae to Feed Oysters
 - Saltwater